 #1: Harvest Your Crypto Tax Losses

-The easiest way to reduce Crypto Taxes and Accounting year-round is harvesting tax losses.
+The easiest answer to how to avoid crypto taxes is harvesting your tax losses.
 While the term sounds complex, it simply involves selling an open position at a loss in order to realize that loss and then re-establishing the position.
 The transaction has little to no impact on your overall portfolio since the security was replaced—but it generates a tax loss for the year.

 The realized loss can offset any capital gains for the tax year—including capital gains accrued in separate stock portfolios, realized losses can offset up to $3,000 of ordinary income or may be carried forward to future years.
 Unlike the stock market, there is no Wash Sale Rule that prevents you from replacing a recently sold asset with the exact same asset in your portfolio.